ahany/behavioral-cloning/README.md

 ### Model architecture

-The model used is an implementation of the paper [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316) by Nvidia.
+The model used is an implementation of the paper [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316) by NVIDIA.
 The model consists of 5 convolutional layers and 3 fully connected layers.
 ReLU activation functions were used and the input images to the model were normalized by a Keras lambda layer.

  The benefit of hard-coding the normalization in the model is that no further normalization is required during the inference phase in drive.py